spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

  ``m3``  *ACCEPT*  ``H1``
 =======  ========= =======

-Even if getting agreement failed.
-Why acting suffrage members moves to *ACCEPT*?
+Even if agreement failed, why acting suffrage members moves to *ACCEPT*?
 In ISAAC+, the agreement failure inside acting suffrage group does not mean the agreement failure of entire network.
 As described earlier, acting suffrage group exists for proposing proposal and verifying the ability and health of node continuously.
 The voting of acting suffrage group will be evaluated by all the suffrage group members and if some node be thought as faulty node, it will be handled by network policy and rule.

 After *ACCEPT* stage is finished, the next *INIT* stage will be like this;